Logo of the website

 Saxo Bank is an investment bank from Denmark.
 It was founded in 1992.
 It is a large institution with over one million clients and operates in 28 countries.

 Saxo Bank is a private company.
-The three principal shareholders are the Geely Holding Group (a Chinese group), the founder and CEO Kim Fournais, and Sampo Plc.
+As of March 2025, the two principal shareholders are the J. Safra Sarasin Group (a Swiss private banking group) and the founder and CEO Kim Fournais.

 In Switzerland, investors deal with Saxo Bank (Switzerland) Ltd, a fully licensed Swiss bank.
 Some people will argue that Saxo Bank is still a foreign broker, but a Swiss investor will only deal with the Swiss entity, subject to the same rules as any Swiss broker.